-Dr. William E. Scheuerman, President United University Professions 159 Wolf Road Albany, New York 12205 s/ William E. Scheuerman, President United University Professions
+Dr. William E. Scheuerman, President United University Professions 159 Wolf Road Albany, New York 12205

 This will confirm our mutual understanding that Article XI, Title J of the Policies of the Board of Trustees apply, irrespective of the medium of storage, to all literary works as defined by copyright law, including, but not limited to, literary, instructional, dramatic, musical and artistic works, except for software, which is covered by a separate policy.